Mohamed Nasheed: 2008 presidential election

-In the 2008 presidential campaign, Nasheed ran for the post of president on an MDP ticket, with Mohamed Waheed Hassan from Gaumee Itthihaad as the vice presidential candidate; this was the first time the country had held a multiparty presidential election by popular vote.
-In the first round, Nasheed and Waheed placed second with 44,293 votes (24.91%), behind President Maumoon Abdul Gayoom of the governing Dhivehi Rayyithunge Party (DRP), who received 71,731 votes (40.34%).
+In the 2008 presidential election, Nasheed ran for the post of president on an MDP ticket, with Mohamed Waheed Hassan from Gaumee Itthihaad as the vice presidential candidate; this was the first time the country had held a multiparty presidential election by popular vote.
+Nasheed's campaign focused on political freedom and rooting out corruption under the Gayoom administration.
+He had also promised greater media freedom and increasing democracy in the country.
+In the first round, Nasheed and Hassan placed second with 44,293 votes (24.91%), behind President Maumoon Abdul Gayoom of the governing Dhivehi Rayyithunge Party (DRP), who received 71,731 votes (40.34%).

-In the second round of elections, Nasheed and Waheed were backed by the unsuccessful first round candidates (Wathan Edhey Gothah Alliance), made up of Dr. Hassan Saeed (independent), Qasim Ibrahim (Jumhooree Party), Sheih Hussain Rasheed (Adhaalath Party), Ibrahim Ismail (Social Liberal Party), and Umar Naseer (Islamic Democratic Party).
-Nasheed and Waheed won 54.25% of the vote against 45.75% for Gayoom.

-Following the election, Nasheed and Waheed were sworn in as the President and Vice President of the Maldives on 11 November 2008, in a special session of the People's Majlis at Dharubaaruge.
+In the second round of elections, Nasheed and Hassan were backed by teh unsuccessful first round of candidates.
+They won with 54.25% of the vote against 45.75% for Gayoom.
+Following the election, Nasheed and Hassan were sworn in as the President and Vice President of the Maldives on 11 November 2008, in a special session of the People's Majlis at Dharubaaruge.

 Cabinet

-President Nasheed's first cabinet included 14 ministers.
-The posts were handed to politicians from the coalition with respect to the contribution to the "Watan Edhey" Coalition.
-As per the coalition agreement, President Nasheed created the first ever Islamic Ministry in the Maldives, with a cabinet post representing it.
+President Nasheed's first cabinet included fourteen ministers.
+Some posts in the cabinet were given to politicians from the "Watan Edhey" coalition, which included the MDP, the Adhaalath Party (AP), and the Jumhooree Party (JP).
+President Nasheed created the first ever Islamic Ministry in the Maldives, with a cabinet post representing it.

-Within four months after his first cabinet was formed, President of Jumhooree Party, Qasim Ibrahim resigned as Home Minister.
-This was followed by the President of the Dhivehi Qaumee Party, Hassan Saeed, Civil Aviation Minister Mohamed Jameel Ahmed, and Attorney General Fathimath Dhiyana Saeed.

-Later the remaining main party in the Coalition, Adhaalath Party (Islamic Party) cut ties with the ruling MDP, citing religious matters.
+Within four months of the first cabinet being formed, President of the JP, Qasim Ibrahim resigned as the Home Minister which was subsequently followed by the dismissal President of the Dhivehi Qaumee Party, Hassan Saeed, who withdrew support of the government allegeing that it failed to deliver campaign promises.
+Later the remaining main party in the coalition, the AP cut ties with the ruling MDP, after a resolution was passed by the party to annul the agreement, following criticism of the government's handling on various issues.
 By the end of the first year of his presidency, President Nasheed's cabinet contained only ministers from his own party and Vice President Waheed's Gaumee Itthihaad.